Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Inheritance

-__extra_items__ is inherited the same way as a regular key: value_type item.
-As with the other keys, the same rules from the typing spec and PEP 705 apply.
-We interpret the existing rules in the context of __extra_items__.
+extra_items is inherited in a similar way as a regular key: value_type item.
+As with the other keys, the inheritance rules and Read-only Items inheritance rules apply.

-We need to reinterpret the following rule to define how __extra_items__ interacts with it:
+We need to reinterpret these rules to define how extra_items interacts with them.

 • Changing a field type of a parent TypedDict class in a subclass is not allowed.